 Data Location: – The memory location that we want to read from

-Internal Data Type: – This is the interpretation of the data that we are reading.
+Internal Data Type: – This is the interpretation of the data we read.
 (Example: Bit, Word, BCD, etc.)

 Command Modifier: – This is used if we need to Force Set / Reset the data location.
 This can be used to override the PLC program.
 Use with caution.